Unity-Technologies/ml-agents/docs/Migrating.md

   `RayPerception3d.Perceive()` that was causing the `endOffset` to be used incorrectly.
 However this may produce different behavior from previous versions if you use a non-zero `startOffset`.
-To reproduce the old behavior, you should increase the the value of `endOffset` by `startOffset`.
+To reproduce the old behavior, you should increase the value of `endOffset` by `startOffset`.
 You can verify your raycasts are performing as expected in scene view using the debug rays.
 - If you use RayPerception3D, replace it with RayPerceptionSensorComponent3D